Receive settlements

 To update your settlement frequency, contact your account manager or [email protected].

-The period of time between making a sale and receiving the funds from Checkout.com is the settlement speed.
-Settlement speed depends on your region and settlement currency, and may range from a few minutes to a few days.
+The period between time of sale and the funds becoming ready for settlement is the settlement speed.
+This depends on your region and settlement currency, and may range from a few minutes to a few days.

 - T is the transaction date.